Man injured after truck crashes into creek - BC Local News

 The cause of the accident is under investigation by Nelson Police.

-Nelson Fire and Rescue Services would like to take this opportunity to remind everyone to take extra caution when driving in cold and icy conditions and to ensure the vehicle is equipped with proper snow tires.
+Nelson Fire and Rescue Services said the crash serves as a reminder to motorists to take extra caution when driving in icy conditions.